ashtynwhipple/Monte-Carlo-Radiation-simulation/README.md

 # Monte-Carlo-Radiation-simulation
-A lightweight Python simulation that models photon transport through layered tissue using Monte Carlo methods to estimate dose versus depth.
+A small educational project demonstrating the core ideas behind radiation transport in medical physics.
+Photons are simulated as they pass through layered tissue, undergoing scattering, absorption, and energy loss based on probabilistic rules.
+The goal is to visualize how dose builds up and attenuates with depth.